-- 14a You must manage a property in accordance with the law, the relevant tenancy agreement, and the Terms of Business with the landlord.
-It is accepted that there will be times when you will have to act as "an agent of necessity". - 14b You must respond promptly and appropriately in the circumstances to reasonable communications from landlords and tenants or any other authorised or appropriate third party, particularly where these relate to statutory repairing or maintenance obligations or safety regulations. - 14c You must be prudent in the selection, appointment and use of contractors engaged to carry out work on behalf of, or to provide advice to landlords.
-You should take reasonable steps to ensure such contractors hold relevant professional indemnity and public liability insurance and possess suitable experience or applicable professional or trade qualifications where required. - 14d You must keep suitable records of repairs, maintenance etc carried out on behalf of the landlord and should ensure that instructions to contractors or suppliers indicate both any urgency required in carrying out jobs and, within reason, the scope or scale of the works needed. - 14e When determining the standard of repair or general maintenance required on behalf of a landlord, you should consider the age, character and prospective life of the property or the relevant part, and the locality in which it is situated.
+- 14a You must manage a property in accordance with the law, the relevant tenancy agreement, and the Terms of Business with the landlord client.
+It is accepted that there will be times when you will have to act as "an agent of necessity". - 14b You must respond promptly and appropriately in the circumstances to reasonable communications from landlords clients and tenants or any other authorised or appropriate third party, particularly where these relate to statutory repairing or maintenance obligations or safety regulations. - 14c You must be prudent in the selection, appointment and use of contractors engaged to carry out work on behalf of, or to provide advice to landlords clients.
+You should take reasonable steps to ensure such contractors hold relevant professional indemnity and public liability insurance and possess suitable experience or applicable professional or trade qualifications where required. - 14d You must keep suitable records of repairs, maintenance etc carried out on behalf of the landlord client and should ensure that instructions to contractors or suppliers indicate both any urgency required in carrying out jobs and, within reason, the scope or scale of the works needed. - 14e When determining the standard of repair or general maintenance required on behalf of a landlord client, you should consider the age, character and prospective life of the property or the relevant part, and the locality in which it is situated. - 14f Initial contractors' quotes or estimates and subsequent receipts and invoices, submitted to you should be required to provide a sufficiently detailed breakdown to clarify what work is needed to be, or has been, carried out in which areas of the property and at what cost. - 14g The frequency of any routine visits to be made to the property by you during a tenancy must be agreed with the landlord client in advance, normally within the Terms of Business.
+The landlord client should be made aware that such visits are of limited scope, are of a generally superficial nature and are neither an inventory Inventory check nor a survey.